 Importance of the 3 Branches of Government

-The United States federal government is composed of different parts.
+The United States is composed of 3 branches of government.
 They are the executive branch, the legislative branch, and the judicial branch.
 Each branch of the government is important and helps delegate the responsibilities of the federal government.
 These three branches are mainly located in Washington D.C.

 The first branch of the federal government is the executive branch.
 This includes the president of the United States and his cabinet members.
 It also includes the vice-president.
 The president of the United States has the power over the executive branch.
 He is the representative that chooses the vice-president and his cabinet members.
 The purpose of the executive branch is to ensure that the laws are enforced.
 It is also responsible to make sure that the everyday responsibilities of the government are carried out.